+Mitigating Strategies

-Issues, Risks, and Potential Impacts Mitigating Strategies • The programs that BCIC funds are designed to lower the risk that a new entrepreneurial venture will fail.
-It is possible that these programs will not actually improve outcomes, despite the quality and care taken in their design and delivery.
-BCIC uses course materials developed for entrepreneurial education.
-BCIC programs are customized for the BC context by local organizations like ACETECH , the Association of Technology CEOs.
-It is also recognized that some ventures will fail, and their founders will be successful with future ventures, drawing on their experience and learning. • The regional and educational partners are independent not-for-profit organizations governed by their own boards and management teams.
-Many have revenue streams from sources other than BCIC.
-It is a significant operational risk that economic forces in their region or strategic changes within their governance structure might cause them to decline to continue delivering BCIC's programs. • The program delivery and support burden is divided among several partners at all times, ensuring that if one partner drops out, others can quickly develop capacity to replace them.
-BCIC provides funding to organizations based on proposals for programs that meet our mandate.
+- BC Innovation Council uses course materials developed for entrepreneurial education.
+BCIC programs are customized for the BC context by local organizations like ACETECH, the Association of Technology CEOs.
+It is also recognized that some ventures will fail, and their founders will be successful with future ventures, drawing on their experience and learning. - The program delivery and support burden is divided among several partners at all times, ensuring that if one partner drops out, others can quickly develop capacity to replace them.
+BC Innovation Council provides funding to organizations based on proposals for programs that meet our mandate.
 We solicit proposals first from existing funded partners.
 If they cannot meet our requirements, we may use a competitive Request for Proposal process.
-BCIC requires BC Acceleration Network partners to develop sustainability plans to address future funding issues, which may include less financial support from BCIC.
+BC Innovation Council requires BC Acceleration Network partners to develop sustainability plans to address future funding issues, which may include less financial support from BC Innovation Council.

-Appendix C: BCIC's New Health Score
+Appendix C: BC Innovation Council's New Health Score